aneenajohn/e-commerce-app-with-backend/README.md

-# e-commerce-app
+# e-commerce app
 # Lingokart is an e-commerce app for people who love to speak different languages.

 Lingokart is a curated version of best books and courses which would help people to see the world with a different aspect by learniong different languages.
 ## live link https://lingokart.netlify.app/

-> learning another language is like becoming another person.
+> *Learning another language is like becoming another person.*

 This ecommerce app built with ReactJS has the following features: